Tuesday, September 16, 2014

 The Greenwich Meridian

-On 13 August 2014, at the Greenwich Meridian, I was stepping simultaneously on the Eastern and the Western hemispheres.
+On 13 August 2014, I stood at the Greenwich Meridian, with one foot in the Eastern Hemisphere and the other in the Western - straddling the very line that divides the world longitudinally.

-This Zero Degree Longitude across the globe based at the Royal Observatory, Greenwich, England was established by Sir George Airy in 1851.
-However, it was only in 1884 in the International Meridian Conference held in Washington that the Greenwich Meridian was declared as the prime meridian of the world after 22 countries agreed to adopt it.
+This Zero Degree Longitude, established at the Royal Observatory in Greenwich, England, was defined by Sir George Airy in 1851.
+However, it wasn’t until the International Meridian Conference held in Washington D.C. in 1884 that the Greenwich Meridian was officially recognized as the Prime Meridian of the world.
+At that conference, 22 nations agreed to adopt it as the global reference point for timekeeping and navigation.

-Kota Kinabalu at approx. Longitude E 116.0782 degrees should in theory be 7 hours and 45 minutes ahead of London's time.
-However, for uniformity, Malaysia has fixed its time 7 hours ahead of London's time.
+Kota Kinabalu, located at approximately 116.0782 degrees east longitude, should theoretically be 7 hours and 45 minutes ahead of London based on its geographical position.
+However, for the sake of national consistency, Malaysia has standardized its time zone to be exactly 7 hours ahead of London’s time (GMT+8), simplifying coordination across the country.

 It costs 7 pounds to stand on this line within the fenced compound.